 Cryptocurrencies are becoming increasingly popular among traders, investors, and the general public.
 Despite its popularity, the IRS has become increasingly frustrated by the underreporting of capital gains—particularly given the steep rise in crypto asset prices.
 In fact, the IRS testified in 2015 that only 802 Americans reported Bitcoin transactions!

-Let’s take a closer look at how crypto taxes work via our cryptocurrency bitcoin tax guide, how to lower your tax liability and reduce audit risk in 2021.
+Let’s take a closer look at how crypto taxes work, how to lower your tax liability, and how to reduce your audit risk in 2021.

 Is Cryptocurrency Taxed?
 Bitcoin Tax Guide 101